aftersixgames/ObjectivesManager/README.md

 # ObjectivesManager

 With this package, you can easily add objectives to your Unity3D games.
-You can see it working on th demo scene.
+You can see it working on the demo scene.
 Unity3D 5 or newer is required.

 ### Geting started